 View Batch quotas

-View your Batch account quotas in the Azure portal.
+To view your Batch account quotas in the Azure portal:

-- Select Batch accounts in the portal, then select the Batch account you're interested in.
+- Select Batch accounts, then select the Batch account you're interested in.

-- Select Properties on the Batch account's menu blade
+- Select Quotas on the Batch account's menu.

-The Properties blade displays the quotas currently applied to the Batch account
+- View the quotas currently applied to the Batch account.

 Increase a quota